 The potential benefits of a connected transportation system, one that is able to enhance safety and mobility and address environmental impacts are wide-ranging.
 They will be felt by every one of us, enhancing the livability of our communities and ultimately making our transportation safer and smarter.
 Imagine the possibilities.

-The USDOT has put together an interesting historic summary of ITS technologies.
+The USDOT has put together an interesting historical summary of ITS technologies.

 Traveler Information Systems